realpython/python-guide/docs/writing/tests.rst

         ...

-This way if you ever switch to a newer python version and no longer need the unittest2 module, you can simply change the import in your test module without the need to change any other code.
+This way if you ever switch to a newer python version and no longer need the unittest2 module, you can simply change the import test in your test module without the need to change any other code.

     `unittest2 <http://pypi.python.org/pypi/unittest2>`_